DanMannMann/VibeReader/README.md

 # Vibe Reader Chrome Extension

+# TO BE _PERFECTLY_ CLEAR, this was written by an AI slopmachine, not me. i just told it what to do, and how very often it was wrong.
+It's not awful for 4 and a bit hours effort though.

 A speed reading Chrome extension that enhances your reading experience with a clean, focused interface.

 ## Structure